MixinLabs/meteor-flash/README.md

 `Flash.clear(id)` - clear flash message with specific id.

 Alternatively, it is possible for a message to clear out itself after a certain period of time.
 By default, this is disabled.
-To enable this, specify time (in milliseconds), e.g.: `Flash.config.timeout = 5000`.
+To enable this globally, specify time (in milliseconds), e.g.: `Flash.config.timeout = 5000`.
 The message will be cleared after 5 seconds.
+You can also set the timeout for each flash message overriding this global config, e.g.: `Flash.set('top','Test message', 3000)`.

 #### Switching profile